markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-3/docker-conf-integration-test.md

 One popular technology to set up a local server to test against is Docker.
-You'll use Docker to spin up a very small, very lightweight environment that meets the needs of the testing scenario.
+You'll use Docker to spin up a small, lightweight environment that meets the needs of the testing scenario.
 In this case, you'll use it to set up and run a web server, query that server for a page, and then analyze the result according to our check logic.

 You'll start by setting up a Docker configuration.
-Head back to the Datadog integration documentation and check out [the docker-compose.yml file](https://docs.datadoghq.com/developers/integrations/new_check_howto/#building-an-integration-test).
+Head back to the Datadog integration documentation and find [the docker-compose.yml file](https://docs.datadoghq.com/developers/integrations/new_check_howto/#building-an-integration-test).
 This code is also provided in the lab environment here: `example_docker-compose.yml`{{open}}.

 Unlike the other files you've worked with so far, this one doesn't exist yet, so you need to create it first:
 ```